 Toke a look at how smoking weed can affect life insurance

-Get a load of this: A Forbes Advisor survey found that 60% of people questioned said they would lie on a life insurance application about their marijuana use.
-Why?
-Why would 60% of people do such a thing???
-As it turns out, to get better life insurance quotes!
-It makes sense.
-I’m sure we’ve all asked “does life insurance test for weed?” at some point or another.
+A Forbes Advisor survey found that 60% of people questioned said that they would lie on a life insurance application about their marijuana use for better life insurance quotes.
+On the face of it, it makes sense but ultimately this is not a good move for applicants to try.
+I know we’ve all probably asked “does life insurance test for weed?” at some point or another.

 - What about edibles?